Double Wing Attack: Ignoring White's counterattack

-If Black entertains the possibility of ignoring White completely and continuing their attack by dropping a pawn at 23 to attack White's bishop after move 6, the end result stills favors White.
+If Black entertains the possibility of ignoring White completely and continuing their attack by dropping a pawn at 23 to attack White's bishop after move 6, the result stills favors White.

 Both White and Black's pawn can advance and promote, and Black captures the bishop first.
 White recaptures the tokin with a silver.
 Since White's silver at 22 is defended by their rook and Black has no more pawns to drop, Black's best move is to defend against White's attack by retreating to rank 8.
 Otherwise, White will capture both Black's bishop as well as Black's silver and promote their rook at the same time.

 With Black's rook defending 88, the number of pieces in an exchange is even: White's tokin and rook vs Black's silver and rook.
 However, White can now drop a dangling pawn on 86 which threatens to promote on 87 attacking Black's silver.

 At this point, White will capture Black's bishop and break through their camp in future moves leaving Black in an inferior position.
 Black cannot save their bishop and will probably lose either their knight or silver when White's dangling pawn promotes.
 There is also the additional risk of White's rook promoting on the eighth file.
 Although Black was able to get a bishop, White has Black's bishop and also has more captured pieces.